tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/数据安全/内容安全实践/根据审核结果冻结 CDN 缓存_intl_en.md

 ## Overview

-The content moderation feature can automatically block violating files.
-However, this capability is applicable to data stored on COS origins only but cannot immediately process data cached on CDN nodes.
+The content moderation feature can automatically block non-compliant files.
+It only applies to data stored on COS origins rather than data cached on CDN nodes.

-This document describes how to promptly block violating data cached in CDN through SCF and API Gateway.
+This document describes how to promptly block non-compliant data cached in CDN through SCF and API Gateway.

 ## Directions